 College can be very challenging for students studying overseas.
 Some students struggle with the language barrier while others find it hard to be away from home for the first time.
-Regardless of which category you fall under, we have some great tips to help you survive and thrive while at college overseas.
+Regardless of which category you fall under, we have some great tips to help you survive and thrive while at college overseas so make sure you check this list.

 Find the Right College Accommodation